Fine Arts (FNAR) - Personal Computing Guidance

 1 we recommend installing two of the web browsers in this list

-2 runs in a web browser
+2 runs in a web browser; no installation required

 All USF students have free access to LinkedIn Learning, a software training website that offers self-paced, online training in many of these applications.